ektagevariya/English-to-Sanskrit-Participle/README.md

 # English-to-Sanskrit-Participle

-Participle-stem.csv file is merge from all of these 3 dictionary dataset.
+Participle-stem.csv file is merged from all of these 3 dictionary dataset.